nat-418/porthogs/README.md

 # 🐷 porthogs

-Find which processes are hogging what ports!
+Find which processes are hogging what ports.

 ## Usage